nwb-extensions/ndx-template/README.md

       - Use "-" to separate different parts of the name (no spaces allowed)
       - Use the naming schema "ndx-myname", e.g., "ndx-cortical-surface"
       - Use short and descriptive names
-  - `description` - A description of your NDX in simple terms
+  - `description` - A description of your extension in simple terms
-  - `dev_language` - Language for developing your extension (Python, MATLAB, neither)
+  - `dev_language` - Language for developing your extension (Python, MATLAB, Neither)
   - `author` - Your name
   - `email` - Your email address
-  - `github-name` - Your username on GitHub
+  - `github_name` - Your username on GitHub
   - `copyright` - Copyright statement, if desired
   - `version` - Version of your extension.
 Versioning should start at 0.1.0.
   - `release` - Release category, e.g. alpha, beta, official